 - Muscle weakness or bone pain

-In another review by Uday and Hogler, new criteria were proposed for the diagnosis of osteomalacia, and are as follows:
+In another review by Uday and Hogler, new criteria were proposed for the diagnosis of osteomalacia, and include the following:

 - Elevated PTH levels